Elginz/ForeCoin/README.md

 # ForeCoin

 This is the implementation of project 4.2: Financial Advisor Bot.

-It creates a bot that analyses financial data of crypto currencies in order to make recommendations for a dynamic investment strategy.
+This web application is a real-time cryptocurrency analysis tool that uses artificial intelligence to provide market insights in order to make recommendations for a dynamic investment strategy.
 ______
 <h3 align="center">About the Bot</h3>

-Our AI-powered cryptocurrency advisor combines cutting-edge machine learning models to provide comprehensive market analysis.
-The system continuously monitors market data and news sentiment to deliver real-time insights for informed trading decisions.
+The analysis tool uses artificial intelligence to provide market insights.
+It combines two primary AI models: a sentiment analysis model that scans live news to gauge market mood, and a time-series forecasting model (Chronos-T5) to predict future price movements.
+Navigate to the Dashboard for a market overview, or visit the "Stable" and "Volatile" coin pages for detailed, asset-specific predictions.

 The bot currently works with 5 cryptocurrencies